EvanTedesco/Hacked-Uport-Box/README.md

-# React, Redux and UPort Authentication Truffle Box
+# React, Redux and uPort Authentication Truffle Box

-In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by UPort.
-The easiest way to get started with UPort.
+In addition to Webpack and React, this box adds: react-router, redux and redux-auth-wrapper for authentication powered by uPort.
+The easiest way to get started with uPort.

 ## Installation